noatpad/obsidian-banners/README.md

 If you want to remove the banner, you can run the **Remove banner** command to do just that.

+You can also add a banner icon, using **Add/Change emoji icon** & selecting an emoji of your choice.
+You can also change an existing emoji by clicking on it in the preview.

 ## Settings
 #### Banners
 - **Banner height**: Specify how tall the banner image should be for each note.